RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/readme.md

 **Exercise 4:** *Try to change* $\alpha$, $T$ and $A$. *What effects do it have?*

 The images are displayed using the OpenCV function `imshow`.
 The display window has several ways of zooming in the displayed image.
-One function is to zoom x30 that shows the pixel values as numbers.

 **Exercise 5:** *Try to play around with the zoom window.*